 Who is Prone to This Condition?

 In both these cases, the patient had schizophrenia.
 Indeed, up to 20% of psychiatric patients can have PPD.
-The increased proportion of mentally ill in the incarcerated patient population is a major factor in the frequency of water intoxication accounts in correctional practice.
+The increased proportion of mental illness in the incarcerated patient population is a major factor in the frequency of water intoxication accounts in correctional practice.

 The following categories of patients are also prone to hyponatremia:

-While most correctional nurses will not be managing patient on TPN, drug use is high in the inmate population and some athletic competitions among inmates can get out of hand.
-Mainly, though, this condition will crop up in the psychiatric patient population.
+While most correctional nurses will not be managing patients on TPN, drug use is high in the incarcerated population, and some athletic competitions among incarcerated persons can get out of hand.
+Mainly, though, this condition will occur in the psychiatric patient population.
+It is notable that many of the symptoms of PPD are also symptoms of dehydration, and so it is vitally important that you complete a thorough assessment of your patient, including a complete health history and physical evaluation, and have a consultation with a provider before deciding your patient needs to be encouraged to drink more water.

 What is the Treatment for Water Intoxication?